groovemonkey/project-based-kubernetes/projects/wordpress/Project-Instructions.md

-Once you've got your DO kubernetes cluster set up, and your CCM deployment running on it...
+Once you've got your DO kubernetes cluster set up, and your CCM deployment running on it (see ~/02-digitalocean-setup.md)...

 Check out the wordpress docker documentation here: https://hub.docker.com/_/wordpress/